1. We build relationships by building self awareness.

 When students have strong, trusting relationships both with the adults in the school and with their peers, and when their lessons are interesting and relevant, they are more likely behave positively and participate in the community.
 [3]

--Steve Watson, Maricopa County School Superintendent
+-Shelli Boggs, Maricopa County School Superintendent

 3. Here you are safe.